Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

 What Exactly is Autism?

-Our experience has shown that the multisensory approach yields results for individuals with autism.
-This approach is gaining significant recognition and research focus worldwide, particularly in its implementation for students with autism.
+The multisensory approach has proven to be highly successful for individuals with autism.
+This approach is gaining increasing attention and research interest globally, specifically in its application for students with autism.

 There is a growing body of research into the usefulness of employing multisensory methods for people with autism, including Jaclyn Smith (“Multisensory Learning and its Effect on Students with Autism” (2019).
 Education Masters.
 Paper 367) and Amaal Mustafa (“Investigating the Effect of Multisensory Approach on Improving Emergent Literacy Skills in Children with Autism Disorder.”
 International Journal of Psycho-Educational Sciences Vol. 7, Issue (1), April –2018).